 Henig’s theory got Waxman reflecting on his days working for a company in Boston and eating the same tuna wraps, Monday to Friday for nine years, essentially because it was the most convenient option.
 It sucked, and he wondered if that’s how other companies felt about their food programs.

 But this wasn’t just about food.
 Both men understood how valuable it was to bring people together; to share meals with peers and friends, connect with each other, and create memorable experiences.
 Their respective lives had taught them that sharing a meal in good company was never just about sharing a meal.
 They understood there was something powerful to it, almost magical.
 And with that, they knew they weren’t just going to make a better way to order lunch to the office.
-They were going to make something that fuels all aspects of company culture.
+They were going to make something that fuels all aspects of company culture to build a thriving workplace.

 Building their own company culture from scratch, Waxman and Henig brought together some of the smartest, most creative, most motivated people they knew.
 Once they had their dream team, they set up shop in Waxman’s house, later moving to a cramped boardroom in a friend’s office.
 It was a tight, chaotic squeeze but the team got to work – coding, cold-calling, building features, pounding the pavement; using their sharp, creative minds to shake up the stale world of office culture, and wake it up to something better.